FSSchneider/website/content/home/publications.md

 active = true
 date = 2019-02-01T00:00:00

-title = "Recent Publications"
+title = "All Publications"
 subtitle = ""

 # Order that this section will appear in.
 weight = 30

 # Number of publications to list.
-count = 10
+count = 100

 # List format.
 #   0 = Simple